 - Possibility to restore deleted files for up to 30 days after removal.

-- Upload any file size when using the Desktop desktop app.
+- Upload any file size when using the Dropbox desktop app.

 - Share files and folders with anyone.